 As an approach to education, STEM emphasizes science, technology, engineering, and math in a practical, interdisciplinary approach.
 Students see the connections among the disciplines as they try them out, learning which tools to use when, and developing the strong problem-solving skills they need for their futures.

 At Living Science, STEM students have many opportunities for this kind of interdisciplinary learning.
 They may experiment with different designs for a toothpick bridge, refine an early engineering concept into a full-fledged invention, design and build a Rube Goldberg device, calculate a Shannon Wiener index to understand species diversity, and much more.
-In 2013, our middle school program was a Technology Association of Georgia (TAG) STEM award finalist, and this year a team of students from our high school Engineering class placed second in the high school division of the National Invention Convention and Entrepreneurship Expo (NICEE).
+Our middle school program has been a multi-year Technology Association of Georgia (TAG) STEM award finalist, and in 2016 a team of students from our high school Engineering class placed second in the high school division of the National Invention Convention and Entrepreneurship Expo (NICEE).
+Our high school and middle school were again recognized as TAG STEM award finalists in 2017.